 As would have been observed, the primary concern in Rawls' theory of justice.is to “…specify the basic rights and liberties and to regulate social and economic inequalities in citizens’ prospects of a complete life” (Rawls & Kelly, 2001).
 Equality in life prospects among indigenes of a given community is considered an ideal state of society in Rawls’ view, and inequality is a problem to be dealt with within the ambit of the principles of justice.

 Another vital contribution to social justice as regards welfare emanates from the German minister of interior since 2021, Nancy Fraser.
 In her conference paper titled ‘Social Justice in the Knowledge Society: Redistribution, Recognition, and Participation,’ she sought briefly to narrate the evolution of the social justice concept and the progression of its discourse vis a vis the phases of the industrial developments of the world economy (Fraser, 2001).
-Nancy sought to show an unhealthy transition from redistribution politics to the politics of recognition, which she termed the displacement of redistribution (Fraser, 2001).
+Fraser sought to show an unhealthy transition from redistribution politics to the politics of recognition, which she termed the displacement of redistribution (Fraser, 2001).
 The gamut of her bifocal approach of considering justice along redistribution and recognition presents a powerful tool for analyzing social justice and well-being.
 To achieve this duality in the conception of justice, Nancy proposed the ‘parity of participation’ principle.
 This principle maintains that “justice requires social arrangements that permit all (adult) members of society to interact with one another as peers” (Fraser, 2001, p.6).
 This principle can be likened to Rawls's ‘veil of ignorance,’ which allowed for equal participation without recourse to any sense of obligation to any superior individual or group but motivated only by the quest for the ideals of justice.

 Nancy’s theory recognizes the contemporary eminence of distributive justice and the emerging eminence of recognitional justice in the knowledge society.
 She does this by expanding the distribution concept to its injustice form, maldistribution, which “broadly encompasses not only income inequality but also exploitation, deprivation, and marginalization or exclusion from labor markets” (Fraser, 2001, p.5).
 On the other hand, she expanded recognition to its injustice counterpart, misrecognition, “which must also be broadly understood to encompass cultural domination, nonrecognition, and disrespect” (Fraser, 2001, p.
 5).